 AI Greenhouse Lessons Learned

 A curated operations playbook distilled from Verdify’s planner lesson table.
-The public page leads with durable greenhouse knowledge; noisy machine extraction rows are collapsed below for auditability.
+The public page leads with durable greenhouse knowledge; noisy machine extraction rows stay out of the reading path.

 - Gas heat is 3.9x cheaper per BTU than electric for sustained cold.